SeedLac is the least processed shellac. All other shellac products are made from this raw seedlac resin.

 DENATURED ALCOHOL, Mohawk Shellac Reducer (formerly Behlen Behkol),

 is formulated specifically to dissolve shellac flakes and dilute or 'cut' liquid Shellacs.

 See the: Shellac Pound Cut Mixing Chart

-Shellac Reducer (Behkol / Denatured Alcohol) will make a shellac that has
+Denatured Alcohol, Shellac Reducer (formerly labeled Behkol) will make a shellac that has

-a little more open or 'working time', a good solvent choice in warmer weather
+a little more open or 'working time', a good solvent choice for mixing your own shellac.

 Omega LILY VARNISHER'S / SHELLAC BRUSHES

 More Info: Click Above

 Natural Bristle Single fill, Only (1/4 - 5/16 in) thick.